Art colony: Massachusetts

 The Provincetown art colony came into being when Charles Webster Hawthorne opened his Cape Cod School of Art there in the summer of 1899.
 The art school attracted other artists, and expanded the colony, which led to the foundation of the Provincetown Art Association.
 By 1916, a Boston Globe headline reported the "Biggest Art Colony in the World at Provincetown."
 Provincetown claims to be the oldest continuously operating artist's colony in the United States.

-The South
+Rhode Island

+The Fort Thunder art commune was located in a warehouse on the second floor of a pre-Civil War former textile factory in the Olneyville district of Providence, Rhode Island.
+Started by artists and musicians Mat Brinkman and Brian Chippendale in 1995 and would be demolished to create a parking lot for a Shaw's grocery store and a Staples in 2002.

+Southern United States

 Florida

 In Delray Beach, Florida, a seasonal Artists and Writers Colony existed during the winter months from the mid-1920s until the early 1950s.
 The Delray Beach enclave was noted for attracting many famous cartoonists of the era.

 Maryland

 In Nottingham, the Mid-Atlantic Plein Aire Company, most notable for the involvement of artist William David Simmons, remains active.
 Now known as the Mid-Atlantic Plein Air Painters Association (MAPAPA), its mission remains the same: to educate and expose local artists and the general public with classical painting traditions.